solex2006/Pull-my-leg-request-tutorial/README.md

 The Cheese and the Mirror looked upon a dying Universe.
-All around them, the Heat Death of Creation was apparant.
+All around them, the Heat Death of Creation was apparent.
 In the dim light of the final Supernova, Cheese spoke in a quiet, timid voice:

 "I'm scared, Mirror."